 Have you ever wanted to bring your spouse, child or friend along on a hunt and give them a chance to try hunting?
 Starting this fall, it will be easy to have them join you on your next trip.

-Utah’s new Trial Hunting Program goes into effect in the fall of 2014 and is open to both residents and nonresidents.
-This program allows anyone over the age of 12 to try hunting for a few years—while accompanied by a licensed hunter over the age of 21—before taking a Hunter Education course.
+Utah’s Trial Hunting Program is open to both residents and nonresidents.
+This program allows anyone over the age of 12 to try hunting for a few years — while accompanied by a licensed hunter over the age of 21 — before taking a Hunter Education course.

 The authorization number is valid for three years, but the trial hunter can choose to take Hunter Education at any time during that three-year period.